 When I stopped them from further depleting my mom’s savings, Nancy responded, “Your mom wanted to do that.
 She offered to give away her money.”
 First, I don’t believe that.

 So, where is your Grandma Nancy coming from?
-MONEY.
+Apparently… MONEY.
 It’s not bad to appreciate and value money and seek it out honestly for a good living.
 However, when your goal is to amass as much money as possible without regard for where it comes from or who you have to step on to get it, that’s greed.
-It’s sick.
+That’s sick.

 Nancy sent me a three-page tirade letter about how her parents give her kids tons of money.
 She said it was over $250,000 (as of 2005).
 She talked about how hard her parents worked.
 I guess her point was, paraphrasing … “If my parents can give this amount of money to my kids, your mom can also give a lot of money to my kids.”
 I still have that letter and all the others she sent me.
 I can show you all this correspondence.
 Of course, her parents could do whatever they wanted with their money, but I managed my mom’s money to my mom’s benefit and distributed it according to my parents’ wishes.
+(Ask me if you want to see this letter.)

 Let me explain: Pete was the neighbor across the street from Vince and Nancy’s home in Harbor City, CA. He was a widower (his wife passed away), and he had no children.
 And he owned his home free and clear, plus … he had money.
 Your grandparents befriended him.
 Actually, they more than befriended him.
 They practically adopted him as your mom’s new “grandpa.”
-Let me tell you, my brother Vince did a lot of fix-it jobs for him, free.
+Let me tell you, my brother Vince did a lot of fix-up jobs for him, free.
 Grandmother Nancy took him on errands.
 Vince and Nancy Castiglione did everything they could, not just to be friends with good neighbor Pete but to psychologically maneuver him into their family by calling him “grandpa.”
 They even included that Grandpa Pete in their family events and family dinners.

 Both Vince and Nancy spent a lot of time, energy, and money doing extraordinary things for this neighbor.
 The question is, why?
 Most people would assist neighbors and friends out of the kindness of their hearts.
 But why were your grandparents so deeply involved in Grandpa’s Pete’s life?
 I can tell you this: kindness had nothing to do with it.
 It all had to do with the fact that Pete was a widower, had money, and no children to leave it to.